BurakAndarman/yourapp/README.md

 # spring-vue-demo 🧪
-This is a test application made with Spring Boot and Vue.js.
+This is a test application making with Spring Boot and Vue.js.